bluesky/bluesky/doc/source/tutorial.rst

     from ophyd.sim import motor1, motor2

-    # Move motor1 to 1 and motor2 10 units to the right of their current
+    # Move motor1 to 1 and motor2 10 units in the positive direction relative
-    # positions.
+    # to their current positions.
 Wait for both to arrive.
     RE(bps.mvr(motor1, 1, motor2, 10))

 Some scenarios require more low-level control over when the waiting occurs.